FMJansen/inclusief.design/environment.md

 - [Black Designers: Missing in Action](https://web.archive.org/web/20200613211451/https://www.printmag.com/design-culture-2/history-2/blacks-in-design-1987/) is an article from 1987 about how the graphic design field in the USA was lacking black designers.
 Written by [Cheryl D. Miller](https://web.archive.org/web/20210419185510/https://www.aiga.org/diversity-inclusion-design-journeys-essay-cheryl-d-miller).
 The same article is also available as a [scan of the original print](https://www.scribd.com/document/287765658/Black-Designers-Missing-in-Action-by-Cheryl-D-Miller).
     - She also organized a conference in 1991, called [Why is graphic design 93% white?](https://web.archive.org/web/20210423145027/https://www.aiga.org/aiga/content/tools-and-resources/diversity-and-inclusion/why-is-graphic-design-93-white/)
     - In the same magazine, there has also been a discussion by five black graphic designers in 1968: [The Black Experience in Graphic Design](https://www.printmag.com/design-culture-2/history-2/the-black-experience-1968/).
-- [Helena Price Ambrecht](https://twitter.com/helena), the photographer/interviewer of [Techies](https://techiesproject.com/), wrote [about how you can help](https://medium.com/techies-project/techies-project-how-you-can-help-a494284ca7d6).
+- [Helena Price](https://helenaprice.com/), the photographer/interviewer of [Techies](https://techiesproject.com/), wrote [about how you can help](https://medium.com/techies-project/techies-project-how-you-can-help-a494284ca7d6).
 - [Sameera Kapila](https://samkapila.com/) wrote a [Twitter thread](https://web.archive.org/web/20210728003849/https://threadreaderapp.com/thread/1267160838911201281.html) on things you can do in the design field by
   - She also has a [page on her website](https://samkapila.com/inclusion/) listing resources on equity & inclusion,
   - recommends [Teaching to Transgress](https://www.goodreads.com/book/show/27091.Teaching_to_Transgress) for design educators, which talks about “How should we deal with racism and sexism in the classroom?”, among other things,